Dear Design Doctor

 There are potential additional costs with having them involved, but obviously they also should be really helping you with advice in how to approach this and with negotiations to get the best deal for you.
 Make sure that you are absolutely clear about what the fees and costs will be, and what you are signing up for.

-This is the expectation that a department store has from any of its suppliers, but you can argue that hand made products are slightly different, and you want to limit access and keep prices a bit higher as they aren’t commodities.
+This is the expectation that a department store has from any of its suppliers, but you can argue that handmade products are slightly different, and you want to limit access and keep prices a bit higher as they aren’t commodities in the same way as mass-produced items are.

 You really need to make sure that you cost your products appropriately, and then add a good profit margin for yourself.
 Check if you can bulk buy raw materials, which will drop your cost prices a bit, but on the other hand you might need to get somebody in to help you and you might need to get extra studio space, which would add to your costs.